nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 To ease the compilation, a Makefile was created, that can compile all languages with a simple command.

-**Solidity**.
+##### 3.3.4.1 Compiling Solidity

 The Solidity contract is compiled using solc, the Solidity compiler, several times to generate different outputs for comparison.

 The compiler can be installed using several methods, including npm, Docker, apt-get, brew, or built from source. https://docs.soliditylang.org/en/v0.8.27/installing-solidity.html